 - Package height: 23.6 cm

-We recommend the Wilson Tour Velocity golf balls for golfers with medium swinging speeds.
+We recommend the No products found. for golfers with medium swinging speeds.

 These golf balls give you the benefits of both high and low compressions without being too hard or soft.
 This feature is excellent for players who normally use low compression golf balls and are looking to move toward a higher compression without the drastic change.